igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Upon receipt of an EXPIRED_STREAM_DATA frame ({{frame-expired-stream-data}}), the receiver SHOULD assume that none of the data before the new smallest receive offset ({{offsets}}) will be retransmitted.

-A receiver SHOULD discard any stream data received for an offset smaller than the new smallest receive offset, possibly advancing the largest received offset for the stream.
+The receiver SHOULD discard any stream data octets subsequently received for an offset smaller than the new smallest receive offset, possibly advancing the largest received offset for the stream.
 Discarding such data ensures that when the application observes a gap in the data stream, what follows the gap is a beginning of a new message.

 It is recommended that a QUIC library API provides a way for the receiver application to learn of the presence of a gap in the data stream, indicating